rust-or/good_lp/README.md

 ### Contributing

 Pull requests are welcome !
-If you need any of the features mentioned above, get in touch.
+If you need a feature that is not yet implemented, get in touch.
 Also, do not hesitate to open issues to discuss the implementation.

 ### Alternatives

-If you need non-linear programming or integer variables, you can use [lp-modeler](https://crates.io/crates/lp-modeler).
+If you need non-linear programming, you can use [lp-modeler](https://crates.io/crates/lp-modeler).
 However, it is currently very slow with large problems.